mcdonc/web3/web3.rst

   be placed in environ by server (each as the empty bytes instance if no associated value is received in the HTTP request).

-- ``web3.path_info`` and ``web3.script_name`` must be put into the
+- ``web3.path_info`` and ``web3.script_name`` should be put into the
-  Web3 environment by the origin Web3 server.
+  Web3 environment, if possible, by the origin Web3 server.
 When available, each is the original, plain 7-bit ASCII, URL-encoded variant of its CGI equivalent derived directly from the request URI (with %2F segment markers and other meta-characters intact).
+If the server cannot provide one (or both) of these values, it must omit the value(s) it cannot provide from the environment.

 - This requirement was removed: "middleware components **must not** block iteration waiting for multiple values from an application